‘Frasier’ returns to TV but you don’t need to be a superfan of the original to laugh at its jokes

 For the show’s theme, composers and father-son duo Bruce and Jason Miller were brought in to update the original “Tossed Salads & Scrambled Eggs” song.
 Bruce Miller composed the original ”Frasier” theme.
 Grammer also sings this version.

-The composers first did a “hipper” version “that had movement to it, and energy” said Bruce Miller.
+The composers first did a “hipper” version “that had movement to it, and energy,” Bruce Miller said.
 Grammer listened and suggested the sound reflect how the character is older now, and looking for calmness at this stage in his life.
 They went back and used a small band, which is the version that viewers will hear.

 This “Frasier” also has a bar, but it’s not THE bar made famous in “Cheers.”
-Its name, Mahoney’s, is a tribute to John Mahoney, who passed away in 2018.
-Just as the Martin character — a blue-blooded, retired police officer — was different than his sons, this set captures that juxtaposition.
+Its name, Mahoney’s, is a tribute to John Mahoney, who died in 2018.
+Just as the Martin character was different than his sons, this set captures that juxtaposition.
 It’s conceived as a place where both firefighters and academics gather.

 “It’s an older bar, something you would find near Cambridge,” said set director Glenda Rovello.

-“There’s a sweet line where Frasier is in Mahoney’s and remarks, ‘I may have spent too much time in a particular bar,’ which I made sure the boys (Cristilli and Harris) kept because it was a wonderful tribute,” said Burrows.
+“There’s a sweet line where Frasier is in Mahoney’s and remarks, ‘I may have spent too much time in a particular bar,’ which I made sure the boys kept because it was a wonderful tribute,” Burrows said.